LoveSharmaDEV/C3i--HIGH-INTERACTION-HONEYPOT/README.md

   </br> </br> </br>

+**Run The Project**
+* Develop all the docker images using docker files on the master node.
+(In /HONEYPOT)
+* Set up local registry following steps given in DOCKER_SERVICES/MYIMAGES/LOCAL_REGISTRY/rules.txt
+* Set up the kubernetes cluster using YAML STEPS.
+(You can also use your own way of setting up cluster)
+* First deploy the services.yaml file using command $ kubectl apply -f services.yaml
+* Then deploy the proxies.yaml file using command $ kubectl apply -f proxies.yaml

  ## FUTURE ENHANCEMENTS
  * Including more vulnerable services in the bank.
 (Done)
  * Dividing services into subsets.
 (Done)